AnanyaBal/Finding_Minimum_Vertex_Cover/README.md

 The vertex cover *V'* of an undirected graph *G=(V,E)* is a subset of *V* such that *uv in E -> u in V'* v *v in V'*

 The mimimum vertex cover is the smallest vertex cover possible.

+In Dahiya et al. (ICMIRA 2013) an algorithm is proposed and tested on example cases.
+We have modified this algorithm and improved the results for two example cases.

+Refer to report.pdf for more details.